All Episodes

 New York government, you know, the next time I guess they get a recommendation to buy ventilators in the city or the state, maybe they should buy them.

-Although I got to give a lot of credit to Christy Gnome, short of one outbreak in a meat facility.
+Although I got to give a lot of credit to Christy Noam, short of one outbreak at a meat facility, they did pretty well and they never shut down on South Dakota.

 And I would say that's the future.